karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 GROUP BY TRIM(value)
 ORDER BY count DESC;
 ```
-The most popularly ordered ingredients are Garlic, Tomatoes, Red Onions, Red Peppers, and Mozzarella Cheese.
+Garlic, Tomatoes, Red Onions, Red Peppers, and Mozzarella Cheese are the most popularly ordered ingredients.

 ### 17. What is the distribution of order quantities by time of day?
 ```